November 26, 2019

 For most garments that you travel with, there is relatively low risk when packing them.
 For fabrics such as wool and cotton, you may only need to press out a shirt or trousers after reaching your destination.
 On the other hand, some fabrics will not take as kindly to creasing and could potentially be ruined by improper storage during travel.

 These fabrics will consist of silks, cashmere, linens, and velvet garments.
 Given their delicate nature, they require a high degree of maintenance even during the production of the cloth.
-As a result, these fabrics will require a different protocol for packing.
+As a result, these fabrics will require a lot of care when packing.

 Here is a simplified step-by-step breakdown of how you can appropriately store your delicate fabrics: